dgcamblor/UMIvar/Doctorado/Clinical trials/GALAXY trial (CIRCULATE-japan).md

 CIRCULATE-Japan encompasses three clinical trials [@taniguchiCIRCULATEJapanCirculatingTumor2021]:

 - GALAXY trial.
 Observational arm of the study.
 Aims at generating clinical data and genomic profiling.
 The GALAXY trial monitors ctDNA status for patients with CRC II-IV that can undergo complete surgical resection.
-The ctDNA status is determined via [[Signatera]], and the patients can be enrolled into the VEGA and ALTAIR trials.
+The ctDNA status is determined via [[Doctorado/Assays/Signatera]], and the patients can be enrolled into the VEGA and ALTAIR trials.
 - VEGA trial.
 Randomized phase III study, to test whether postoperative surgery alone is noninferior to the standard CAPOX therapy in ctDNA-negative patients from the GALAXY trial.
 - ALTAIR trial.
 Randomized, double-blind, phase III study designed to test the superiority of FTD/TPI compared with placebo in ctDNA-positive patients from the GALAXY trial.